 Occupational therapy is treatment by means of mental and physical activities, including arts and crafts.
 The ultimate objective of the occupational therapist is to help individuals help restore themselves to their highest level of independence through improvement of their physical, emotional and social well-being.
-You may complete the Associate in Arts or the Associate in Science degree depending on the transfer institution.
+You may complete the Associate of Arts or the Associate of Science degree depending on the transfer institution.
 The program listed meets Minnesota Transfer Curriculum (MnTC) and is an A.A. program.

 Students interested in this degree should choose the Liberal Arts major on the application.